Marclie/SuaveStateScanner/README.md

   in the form [emin, emax] specifying inclusive lower and upper bounds on energies.
 By default all available energies will be included in analysis/output unless eBounds is specified otherwise. (default: None)

 * `eWidth` - The 'eWidth' parameter defines the energy width for valid energies to swap with current state at a point.
    This parameter is optional and must be a positive float.
 If this parameter is not provided, the default value 'None' will be used, meaning there is no limit to the energy width. (default: None)

+* `interpolate` - The 'interpolate' parameter defines whether to linearly interpolate over nan or inf values.
+   This parameter is optional and must be a boolean.
+If this parameter is not provided, the default value 'False' will be used.
+If False, the script will explicitly ignore the missing points when calculating finite differences. (default: False)

 * `keepInterp` - The 'keepInterp' parameter defines whether to keep the interpolated missing points in the output file.
    This parameter is optional and must be a boolean.
 If this parameter is not provided, the default value 'False' will be used.
-Note: if this parameter is set to True, the missing points will not be identified in the output file. (default: False)
+Note: if this parameter is set to True, the missing points will not be identified in the output file.
+The interpolation is a cubic spline when saved to disk. (default: False)

 * `maxStateRepeat` - The maximum number of times a state can be repeated without changes in reordering procedure.
 If this parameter is not provided, the default value 'None' will be used, meaning there is no limit to the number of times a state can be repeated. (default: None)